← Back to NextFrag

 The free tier gives you 1 analysis per day with your last 3 matches saved.
 That's enough to identify your weakest metric and start working on it.

 Pro unlocks 5 analyses per day, up to 200 matches of history, 30-day progress tracking, PDF reports, and unlimited improvement goals.
-It costs CHF 4.90/month — less than one competitive match's worth of time investment.
+It costs from CHF 4.90/month depending on your region — less on the annual plan, and less than one competitive match's worth of time investment either way.